How do I request a reservation for a wedding or blessing ceremony?

 Couples often have a clergy person or other religious official in mind as the officiant for their service.
 OCRL only needs to know the name of that person and that they are fully licensed to perform this service.
 Please know that we cannot accept your reservation as complete without the name of your officiant.

-Roman Catholics intending to be married in Manning Chapel should contact Rev. Henry Bodah, the associate chaplain of the University for the Roman Catholic community, after the reservation has been made with OCRL.
+Roman Catholics intending to be married in Manning Chapel should contact Rev. Albert Duggan, O.P., Associate Chaplain of the University for the Catholic Community.
+He can be reached at email@example.com.

 The chaplains of the University may be available to officiate at the ceremonies of Brown University community members.
 You'll find a listing of University chaplains here and may contact the chaplain directly via e-mail.